mrahhal/MR.EntityFrameworkCore.KeysetPagination/docs/diagnostics.md

 # Diagnostics

-This library ships with analyzers to help you with using properly.
+This library ships with analyzers that help with detecting misuse and offering suggestions.
 The analyzers can detect and report the following diagnostics.

 ## KeysetPagination1000